 The interest rate on this 10-year Treasury began to rise in August last year.
 It hit a peak (under the pre-Covid level) in March of this year.
 Since then, it has been falling again.

-Many firms were obliged to borrow to stay afloat during lockdown.
+Many firms were obliged to borrow to stay afloat during the lockdown.
 The higher their debt, the more they need dollar liquidity.
 Which is harder to get when rates are higher.

 So at the same time that the marginal investor is tempted to sell gold and buy bonds to get the yield that is available once again, the marginal debtor is forced to buy dollars at any price.
-The price of gold in dollars is really just the inverse of the price of the dollar (in gold).
+The price of gold in dollars is just the inverse of the price of the dollar (in gold).

 The price of gold moves inversely, not just to the interest rate.
 But to the spread between interest and time preference.
 Since the interest rate peak in 1981, we have been in a trend of falling time preference.